 Learning about a few key concepts will help you make the most of your money.
-Use this basic financial survival guide to learn about those concepts, get out of debt, and start saving for the future.
+Use this basic financial survival guide to learn the best ways to manage your money and start saving for the future.

 Setting a Budget

 Setting a budget helps you stay in control of your money.
 Unfortunately, a Gallup Poll from 2013 shows that two-thirds of Americans do not budget their money.
-Those people have no idea how they spend their money.
-That may work for some people, but most find themselves in precarious financial situations until they create a budget that guides them towards success.
+Without a budget, you have no idea where your money is going.

 Your budget should include three major categories: